zotamias/tribute-page/README.md

 # Tribute Page - FreeCodeCamp
-Tribute page project from FreeCodeCamp
+Tribute page project of Audrey Hepburn for FreeCodeCamp

 This project was created with HTML, CSS, and Bootstrap.

-To check out this page live, heres the link: https://codepen.io/zotamias/full/qbzPKG/
+To check out this page live, here's the link: https://codepen.io/zotamias/full/qbzPKG/